naston70/jeremys-it-lab/Practice-Questions/sybex-ccna/2.Network-Access/network-access.md

 - C. CST has an immediate convergence because it elects a single root bridge.
 - D. CST is best implemented for really large networks because it scales efficiently.

+A:- B.

 124. Which statement is correct about RSTP?
 - A. RSTP allows for multiple root bridges.
 - B. RSTP is backward compatible with STP.
 - C. RSTP has a convergence time of around 50 seconds.
 - D. RSTP has five port states to which the interfaces could possibly transition.

+A:- B, RSTP has three transition modes and converges faster than STP, which is 50 seconds.
+It is backward compatible with STP

 125. How do switches participating in an STP network become aware of topology changes?
-A. The root bridge is responsible for sensing the change and sending Topology Change Notification BPDUs.
+- A. The root bridge is responsible for sensing the change and sending Topology Change Notification BPDUs.
-B. Each switch is responsible for sensing the change and sending Topology Change Notification BPDUs.
+- B. Each switch is responsible for sensing the change and sending Topology Change Notification BPDUs.
-C. The root bridge polls each switch participating in STP for changes.
+- C. The root bridge polls each switch participating in STP for changes.
-D. The switches participating in STP poll the root bridge for changes.
+- D. The switches participating in STP poll the root bridge for changes.

+A:- B, each switch is responsible for sensing changes to the topology; it is not the sole responsibility of the root bridge.
+Whenever the topology changes, a TCN is sent out all root ports and an acknowledgment is sent back.
+This happens until the root bridge sends back a notification.